 5 quizzes (quiz average weighed as one test)

 final exam (weighed as one test grade)

 72% guarantees C

 62% guarantees D

-The final exam will be on Tuesday May 2 from 8-11.
+Tuesday May 1 from 8-11.
 There will be no exemptions from the final exam.
 It will be comprehensive and must be taken for a pass in the course.

 Warning: All of the test dates are subject to change; if you miss class, it's your responsibility to find out if any of these tests have been rescheduled for another day.

 Make up tests: All students are expected to be present at the time of tests and quizzes.
 No missed quiz or exam can be made up (even if it is missed for a legitimate excuse); it will be replaced by your grade on the final exam.
-A documented excuse for your absence from the Associate Dean of Students Office at 67 George Street will be required.
+A documented excuse for your absence from the Absence Memo Office at 67 George Street will be required.
 Special permission must be obtained from the Office of Student Affairs to substitute the final for more than one missed quiz or exam.

 Homework: Exercises will be assigned after each section.
 The problems will not be collected but it is clearly to your advantage to complete them as soon as possible after the appropriate sections are covered in class.